'Kronblom'.

 91:an and Kronblom swap clothes at the occasion of the magazine's 50th anniversary in 2006.

-Persson furthermore served as a scriptwriter for 91:an's funny air force strip 'Flygsoldat 113 Bom', after the departure of its creator Torsten Bjarre in 1971.
-New artists for the comic were Lasse Persson, Bertil Wilhelmsson and Anders Persson.
-Gunnar Persson also wrote the scripts for the humorous comic about police officer 'Konstapel Knut' (1971), which was drawn by Leif Rosenqvist for Kul med Åsa-Nisse.
-Between 1982 and 1987 he was one of the scriptwriters for the Nils Egerbrandt creation 'Frisk och Rask' in 91:an, at the time drawn by Bertil Wilhelmsson.
-During the 1990s Persson dropped most of his work for Egerbrandt and concentrated fully on 'Kronblom'.
-His son Jonas Persson joined his father in the production of the strip in 2006, and took over completely in 2010.
+In addition to his work on 'Kronblom' and '91:an', Gunnar Persson served as a scriptwriter for 91:an's funny air force strip 'Flygsoldat 113 Bom', after the departure of its creator Torsten Bjarre in 1971.
+New artists for the comic were Lasse Persson (Gunnar's nephew), Bertil Wilhelmsson and Anders Persson.
+Persson also wrote the scripts for the humorous comic about police officer 'Konstapel Knut' (1971), drawn by Leif Rosenqvist for Kul med Åsa-Nisse.
+Between 1982 and 1987, he was one of the scriptwriters for another Nils Egerbrandt creation in 91:an, 'Frisk och Rask', at the time drawn by Bertil Wilhelmsson.

 Final years and death

-Gunnar Persson had lived in the Swedish city Örebro since 1964.
+During the 1990s, Persson dropped most of his work for Egerbrandt and concentrated fully on 'Kronblom'.
+His son Jonas Persson joined his father in the production of the comic in 2006, and took over completely in 2010.
+Gunnar Persson lived in the Swedish city Örebro since 1964.
 He passed away on Sunday 8 April 2018 as a result of injuries sustained from a fall a couple of weeks earlier.
 He was 84 years old.